MyWorkShop/VQA-Key-Matching/README.md

 # VQA-Key-Matching

+For more information, please check the documents in folder `Doc`.

 ## What is Visual Question Answering?

 VQA is a new dataset containing open-ended questions about images.
 These questions require an understanding of vision, language and commonsense knowledge to answer.[1]